minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First of all, make sure a version name is displayed under the Download and Play button.
 If it's not, please wait some time and/or try restarting the launcher.
 A window asking you to accept Google Play TOS should appear first.

-If the launcher still crashes, it's possible you are trying to download a beta version of the game.
+If the launcher still fails to download, it's possible you are trying to download a beta version of the game.
 Make sure to register in the beta first at https://play.google.com/apps/testing/com.mojang.minecraftpe.

 You must have purchased Minecraft on the account you're trying to use.